 In Texas, one Islamic arbitration tribunal was established in 2013.
 Besides divorce and family matters, the tribunal arbitrates other affairs such as business disputes.164 The establishment of the tribunal was accompanied by a media outcry that rekindled the public fear of Islamic laws.
-In the absence of a meaningful debate about how the US judiciary can accommodate Islamic
+In the absence of a meaningful debate about how the US judiciary can accommodate Islamic laws and how many of the values embedded in Islamic legal

-158 See page 34 for a model that shows how bridal dowers can be balanced against state property rules in mahr-litigation; Figure 1.
+158 See page 92 for a model that shows how bridal dowers can be balanced against state property rules in mahr-litigation; Figure 1.